florianverhein/plala/README.md

 plala
 =====

-Playing and learning with scala
+Just me playing with scala using a problem based learning approach.